Pitzer College & Western University of Health Sciences

 |Summer health program in Costa Rica (six weeks)|

-If you would like to receive further information on the Pitzer College Joint Medical Program, please click here and indicate your interest in the sciences within the Academic Major Interest lists.
+If you would like to receive further information on the Pitzer College Joint Medical Program, please click here and indicate your interest in the sciences within the Major Interest questions.

 About Osteopathic Medicine